How To Get an EIN for an LLC

 Finally, enter your name, title, telephone, and fax number.
 Then sign and date the application.

 The SS-4 application is generally easy to complete and file with the IRS.
 However, you want accuracy, especially when indicating the business entity for federal tax purposes.
-Therefore, you may wish to consult a tax professional or small business attorney to double-check your form.
+That's why it might be wise to form your LLC through a trusted DIY service or consult a tax professional or small business attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.